yamo-o/LiVo/README.md

 LiVo
 ====

-LiVo is a novel lyric controllable interface that enables to use realtime singing synthesis at live performance.
+LiVo is a novel lyrics controllable interface that enables to use realtime singing synthesis at live performance.